mre-code/groovysql/README.md

 Note: In the Releases there are two jar files, groovysql7 and groovysql8.
 The difference is with respect to Denodo support - groovysql7 supports Denodo 7 and groovysql8 supports Denodo 8.
 This is due to driver incompatibilities between 7 and 8.
 If you are only interested in one of the versions then that jar file can be installed with or without the '7' or '8' suffix.
-The Snowflake and Postgres support is not affected by this driver issue, either jar file will work for those databases.
+The Snowflake, Postgres, or MySQL support is not affected by this driver issue, either jar file will work for those databases though the latest Snowflake driver (which is in groovysql8) has compatibility issues with later versions of Java so groovysql7 might be a better choice.

 ### Additional package support